 Colorado recently emerged as an epicenter of drug policy reform in this country.
 In 2012, voters in the state approved a groundbreaking initiative to tax and regulate marijuana for adult use.
-In the last two years, the state also legalized syringe exchange programs, established the most comprehensive medical marijuana regulatory system in the nation, and enacted bold sentencing, parole, community re-entry, and overdose prevention policy reforms.
+In the last few years, the state also legalized sterile syringe access programs, established the most comprehensive medical marijuana regulatory system in the nation, and enacted bold sentencing, parole, community re-entry, and overdose prevention policy reforms.

 In 2011, the Drug Policy Alliance expanded its state-based advocacy to Colorado and appointed Denver-based Art Way to its first staff position in the Centennial State.
-Building on recent statewide reforms, DPA's Colorado priorities are to minimize the costly and ineffective role of the criminal justice system in addressing drug-related issues, to increase statewide support for proven, health-centered drug policies such as expanded access to sterile syringes, and to help implement and defend the voter-approved initiative to legalize marijuana for adults.
+Building on recent statewide reforms, DPA's Colorado priorities are to minimize the costly and ineffective role of the criminal justice system in addressing drug-related issues, to increase statewide support for proven, health-centered drug policies and to help implement and defend the voter-approved initiative to legalize marijuana for adults.

 Art Way, State Director, Colorado